 Dave's Auto Repair

 The starting point was Cornerstone's Al's Victory Service kit.
-I got about this far when I decided to totally trash it.
+Originally it was to be an operational station, until I got about this far when I decided to totally trash it:

 Here's a progress shot from 18 July 2018.
 The collapsed roof is posed over an abandoned car in the bay, visible through the decaying remains of the roll-up doors.
 I'm working on the "sign," such as it is, although I'm not all that happy with it; I have a feeling I'll be starting over with painting and weathering.
 The details are all derived from the reference images below.